Data-Driven Invariant Learning for Probabilistic Programs: Evaluation

-\paragraph{Efficacy of invariant inference.} {\tool} was able to infer provably correct invariants in 15/18 benchmarks.
-Out of 15 successful benchmarks, only 3 of them need user-supplied features ($\frac{1}{p}$ for \geoar, $n \cdot p$ for \bintwo and \progsum).
-We provide the detailed results in \Cref{app:results}.
-The running time of {\tool} is dominated by the sampling time.
+{\tool} was able to infer exact invariants in 14/18 benchmarks.
+Out of 14 \fix{successfully inferred} benchmarks, only 2 of them need user-supplied features ($n \cdot p$ for \bintwo and \progsum). ~\Cref{table:exactinv} shows the postexpectation ($\post$), the inferred invariant (Invariant), sampling time (ST), learning time (LT), verification time (VT) and the total time (TT) for a few benchmarks.
+For generating exact invariants, the running time of {\tool} is dominated by the sampling time.
 However, this phase can be parallelized easily.

+\fix{ We (manually) check that all the inferred invariants only evaluates to non-negative values if all the program variables take non-negative values, which is required for them to be expectations as defined in~\cref{def:expectation} and to apply~\cref{theorem:equivalence}.
+We then (manually) check whether the inferred invariants are provably the weakest preexpectations according to~\cref{theorem:equivalence}.
+We find 13 out of the 14 exact invariants inferred by \tool satisfy at least one condition, and thus, are provably the weakest preexpectation: the invariants inferred for \binzero, \binone, \bintwo and \progsum satisfy condition (a), and the subinvariants inferred for the rest of the benchmarks except \gambler all satisfy the condition (b).
+The invariant \tool inferred for \gambler, $z + [x > 0 \text{ and } y > x] \cdot x \cdot (y-x)$, does not satisfy any of the conditions, but it is sound according to known results about random walks: the postexpectation $z$ increases 1 at each iteration, and recurrence analysis shows that $x \cdot (y - x)$ is the expected number of iterations \gambler~\citep{gamblernotes}. }

-\paragraph{Failure analysis. } \tool failed to generate invariants for 3/18 benchmarks.
+\paragraph{Failure Analysis. } \tool failed to generate invariants for 4/18 benchmarks.
 For two of them, \tool was able to generate expectations that are very close to an invariant (\deprv and \linexp); for the third failing benchmarks (\duel), the ground truth invariant is very complicated.
 For \linexp, while a correct invariant is $z + [n > 0] \cdot 2.625 \cdot n$, \tool generates expectations like $z + [n > 0] \cdot (2.63\cdot n-0.02)$ as candidates.
 For \deprv, a correct invariant is $x\cdot y + [n>0] \cdot (0.25 \cdot n^2 +0.5 \cdot n \cdot x + 0.5\cdot n \cdot y -0.25 \cdot n)$, and in our experiment \tool generates $0.25 \cdot n^2 +0.5 \cdot n \cdot x + 0.5\cdot n \cdot y -0.27 \cdot n-0.01 \cdot x+0.12$.
 In both cases, the ground truth invariants use coefficients with several digits, and since learning from data is inherently stochastic, \tool cannot generate them consistently.
 In our experiments, we observe that our CEGIS loop does guide the learner to move closer to the correct invariant in general, but sometimes progress obtained in multiple iterations can be offset by noise in one iteration.
+For \geoar, we observe the verifier incorrectly accepted the complicated candidate invariants generated by the learner because Wolfram Alpha was not able to find valid counterexamples for our queries.